-Overview: Just an hour north of the California border in rugged, scenic southwestern Oregon, Grants Pass sits on the banks of the Rogue River and is known for its down to earth people and outdoor way of life.
-It dates from 1865 and was named after Civil War general Ulysses S. Grant.
+Just an hour north of the California border in rugged, scenic southwestern Oregon, Grants Pass straddles the Rogue River and is known for its down to earth people and outdoor way of life.
+It dates from 1865 and is named after Civil War general Ulysses S. Grant.

-The attractive downtown has wide streets, red brick sidewalks and short yellow and red brick buildings with cafes, bookstores, shops and galleries.
+The charming downtown has wide streets, red brick sidewalks and short yellow and red brick buildings with cafes, bookstores, shops and galleries.
 The Rogue Theatre, a farmers' market and the Grants Museum of Art are here, too.
-Interstate 5 runs through town, making it easy for outdoor types to venture in to raft on the river and to hike, fish, bike and camp in the next door mountains and lush Rogue River Siskiyou National Forest.
+Interstate 5 runs through town, bringing outdoor types who want to raft, hike, fish, bike and camp in the nearby Rogue River Siskiyou National Forest.
 Residents enjoy an outdoor pool, a community center and 20 parks, including Riverside Park, which has a rose garden and festival grounds.
 There is a boat launch at Baker Park, and Cathedral Hills County Park has trails for hikers, bikers, and equestrians.
 Crater Lake and the Oregon Caves National Monument are easy day trips.

 At Least One Hospital Accepts Medicare Patients?
 Yes

 At Least One Hospital Accredited by Joint Commission?
 No, but Asante Three Rivers Medical Center is accredited by the National Integrated Accreditation for Healthcare Organizations (NIAHO).

 Political Leanings: Conservative

 Cons: The poverty rate is above the national average, thanks mostly to the decline of the area's timber industry.
 The earthquake risk is 445% higher than the national average.

 Is Oregon Considered Tax Friendly for Retirement?
 No